 The couple behind Bittermilk released a brand of syrups called Tippleman’s in April.
 Unusual flavors include Burnt Sugar, Smoked Maple, Falernum (a blend of lime peel, ginger and tropical spices used in some Caribbean-tinged cocktails) and Lemon Oleo Saccharum (a classic citrus base for punches).
 Whether you’re just adding whiskey to make a smoked maple Old Fashioned or mixing gin, lemon and soda to the Ginger Honey to make a complex Collins, the syrups create delicious, complex drinks.

 If you’re throwing a holiday party this year, you must avoid two things: the sad table of mixers and spirits for guests to mix their own drinks, and being stuck playing bartender for your guests.
 The latter is a hole from which you may never climb out.
 Readymade cocktail mixers like Bittermilk are one solution—just add your favorite spirit.
 And if you have it in you to squeeze citrus or to mix syrup and spirit, you can have even better tasting drinks: Make the drinks in large batches and have guests shake and strain their own, or simply have them add a spiced syrup to a glass with a couple fingers of rye and a lemon twist, and—voilà—a perfect Old Fashioned.
 Thanks to the enterprising and labor-savoring efforts of a few ambitious bartenders, sophisticated, complex cocktails need no longer be a hassle.

-This article first appeared in W&S December 2015.
+This story was featured in W&S December 2015.